activecollab/databaseobject/README.md

 ## Scrap

 Recently we added `ScrapInterface`.
 This interface should be implemented by models which support object trashing, instead of instant deletion.
+When `PoolInterface::scrap()` method is called, objects that implement `ScrapInterface` will be scrapped (marked as deleted or trashed, depending on a particular implementation), instead of being permanently deleted.

 ## To Do